Miishca/MasterOnTime/README.md

 ## Overview

-MasterOnTime enables users to search for specialists by category and city, view their profiles (including name, lastname, profession, category, and tags), and book services.
+MasterOnTime enables users to search for specialists by category and city, view their profiles (including firstName, lastName, profession, category, and tags), and book services.

 ## Technologies